rustamgasanov/blog/source/_posts/2014-09-04-google-places-limit-autocomplete-results-to-cities-only.markdown

 ```

   * To handle place selection you should add an event listener.
-It's helpful, if you want, for example, to perform AJAX call, since regular `onChange` will not work.
+It's helpful if you want, for example, to perform AJAX call, since regular `onChange` won't work.

 ``` coffeescript
 google.maps.event.addListener(autocomplete, 'place_changed', ->